blanfried/Osows/content/english/planpolicy.md

 3. Services
 4. Contact
 5. One "Blog", “Products”, "Plans", "Prices", or "Menu" page
-6. FAQ, Refund Policy, Cancellation Policy, or Privacy Policy
+6. FAQ, Refund Policy, Return Policy, or Cancellation Policy

 *If needed, an "Account" page powered by Stripe is included at no additional cost.
 We can help you setup your Stripe account if needed.